artsy/palette/README.md

 [https://icons.artsy.net](https://icons.artsy.net) use this for icons

 ### Other links
 - Docs [https://palette.artsy.net](https://palette.artsy.net) To be depracated.
-It contains old design system and components.
+It contains out of date Design System and Components.
 Docs will eventually move to the palette-storybook.artsy.net
 - Docs Github Repo: [https://github.com/artsy/palette-docs](https://github.com/artsy/palette-docs)

 ## What is Palette?